Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/pypi_slides.md

 ## Python Package Managers 3/3

-In this lecture, we work with pip, because ...
+In this lecture we work with pip, because ...

 - ... of its wide use in the Python community.
-- ... the package repository PyPI is large.
+- ... the packaging index PyPI is large.
-- ... it is still the fundamental way to package Python code.
+- ... it is still the go-to solution to package Python code.
 - ... it is easy to understand and use.

 ---

 ## Python Enhancement Proposals (PEPs)

-- PEP is an evolving design document which provides information regarding new features, processes and new environments.
+- PEP is an evolving design document which guides Python development.
-- PEPs typically involve concise technical information, which also acts as standardizations.
+- PEPs typically involve concise technical information, which also act as standards.
 - Packaging is standardized by [Packaging PEPs](https://peps.python.org/topic/packaging/).
 - Example of a Packaging PEP: [PEP 427 – The Wheel Binary Package Format 1.0](https://peps.python.org/pep-0427/).